-- State Emergency Department Databases (SEDD) capture discharge information on all emergency department visits that do not result in an admission to that hospital (i.e., treat-and-release visits and transfers to another hospital). - State Inpatient Databases (SID) contain information on patients initially seen in the emergency room and then admitted to the same hospital.
+- State Emergency Department Databases (SEDD) capture discharge information on all ED visits that do not result in an admission to that hospital (i.e., treat-and-release visits and transfers to another hospital). - State Inpatient Databases (SID) contain information on patients initially seen in the emergency room and then admitted to the same hospital.

-Both of these HCUP databases contain a core set of clinical and non-clinical information elements defined in a uniform scheme for all patients, regardless of payer, making it possible to combine records across databases.
+Both of these HCUP databases contain a core set of clinical and non-clinical information elements that are defined in a uniform scheme for all patients, regardless of payer.
+This scheme makes it possible to combine records across databases.